lsms-worldbank/selector/src/mdhlp/sel_vars.md

 This command has options provided for chars that the dataset will typically have after the command `sel_add_metadata` has been used.
-That command takes meta information from SurveySolutions (SuSo) and apply meta data in chars.
+That command takes meta information from Survey Solutions (SuSo) and applies meta data in chars.
 Then this command can be used to filter variable by matching on that meta data.

-While some convenience options has been provided for a SuSo workflow, this command is by no means limited to data collected by SuSo.
+While some convenience options have been provided for a SuSo workflow, this command is by no means limited to data collected by SuSo.
 The _query_string_ allows the user to filter on any value in any custom char in any Stata dataset.